 Teaching babies to self soothe involves teaching them to fall asleep on their own, without any external soothing like rocking or feeding.
 The key to getting your baby sleeping through the night is to teach them to self soothe at bedtime and during any night wakings.

 When babies are helped to sleep (whether by rocking, bouncing, feeding, holding, or patting) they’re also going to need help falling back to sleep when they wake or stir during the night.
 Please know that there is nothing inherently wrong or “bad” about helping your baby fall asleep.
 It’s perfectly natural, and when our babies are young, it’s necessary.
 But many parents discover that their older babies don’t settle as easily or start waking more often at night, needing to be helped back to sleep several times.
 That’s a sign that it’s time for your baby to learn to self soothe.
+Check out my guide if you think your baby may be in the 11 month old sleep regression.

 How to get your baby to self soothe